Dogecoin (DOGE) price prediction for 2023-2030

 Dogecoin's (DOGE) price history

 In Q1 2018, the entire crypto market took a hit, and Dogecoin fell to $0.002725 by 5 April.
-Its low price attracted buyers' interest, leading to its price to rebound quickly to $0.005806 on 20 April.
+Its low price attracted buyers' interest, leading to its price rebounding quickly to $0.005806 on 20 April.
 Dogecoin's rebound was only temporary; its price fell back to $0.002282 on 16 August.
 Because wild swings are in this cryptocurrency's nature, an upside spike in September took Dogecoin's price to $0.006539, where the asset ranged for several days, only to fall again later.
 The rest of the year was bearish, and DOGE traded at $0.002222 on 31 December.
+In 2021, DOGE's price increased far more than ever before.
+It moved over 5000% from its previous high, setting a new all-time high at $0.7376.

 Dogecoin (DOGE) price prediction 2019